moondance-labs/tanssi/docs/bridge/messages.md

 This payload is created on ethereum side to send operators data to starlight.
 The timestamp here is an opaque type created by ethereum and not semantically interpreted by starlight.

 ### Where this payload is consumed?
 The payload is consumed by `external-validators` and the validator ids contained in the message are set as external validators.
-The message processor is `SymbioticMessageProcessor` which calls `ExternalRewards::set_external_validators`.
+The message processor is `SymbioticInboundMessageProcessor` which calls `ExternalRewards::set_external_validators`.

 # Ethereum -> Starlight (snowbridge processor)